 - Salt to taste

-- 1 tablespoon mustard oil/ any cooking oil of your choice
+- 1 tablespoon mustard oil or any cooking oil of your choice

 Instructions

 - Rinse brown lentils.
-Put in the pressure cooker with water, turmeric powder, and half of the salt you are using in the recipe.
-Cook on medium flame until 3 whistles.
+Put them in the pressure cooker with water, turmeric powder, and a dash of salt.
+Cook on medium heat till 3 whistles.

-- After 3 whistles, switch off the stove wait for around 5-10 minutes or until the pressure gets released completely.
+- After 3 whistles, turn off the heat and wait for around 5-10 minutes or until the pressure gets released completely.

 - Add garlic and saute until it starts turning brown.

-- Next, add onion and cook until it also turns golden brown.
+- Next, add onion and cook until it also starts turning brown.

 - Add coriander powder and red chili powder.
 Saute for around 30 seconds.